Mackay Northern Access Upgrade, construct additional lanes

 - August 2022: construction completion expected.

-This project is funded by the Queensland and Australian governments.
+This project is jointly funded by the Queensland and Australian governments.
 Investment ID 10668

 - Total investment